Bake or Break

 Cook Time 30 minutes

-These super simple Oatmeal Raspberry Bars are always such a hit.
+These super simple Raspberry Oatmeal Bars are always such a hit.
 The chewy oat crust and topping and that sweet raspberry filling make them irresistible!

 Ingredients